cavanes1/ColTools/README.md

 # ColTools
-This is a set of codes that work for any molecule while using COLUMBUS.
+This is a set of codes that can be used with COLUMBUS.

 ### COLUMBUS JCL file